-3rd President of the United States, Thomas Jefferson, wanted things at The White House similar to what he had in Virginia; he was President of the United States and wanted to live in the President’s House.
+First Ladies: 3rd President of the United States, Thomas Jefferson, wanted things at The White House similar to what he had in Virginia.
+As he was President, he wanted to live in the President’s House.

-Slaves during this time were common, and Jefferson and his wife had several slaves working for them in Virginia, he would hire his and she hired her slaves to their liking.
+Slaves during this time were common, and Jefferson and his wife had several slaves working for them in Virginia, he would hire his slaves, and she would hire hers, to their liking.

-Her reasoning; The White House is the greatest house in the country; even if it was under construction.
+Her reasoning; The White House would be the greatest in the country, even if it were under construction.
 The final number of slaves the First Lady managed to obtain would be ten.
 The First Lady instructed her slaves with strict rules, but the most important rule was to stay clear of the public, not to serve them or speak to them.
-Once a woman slave was finished with a given chore; they were to retreat to the basement of the White House.
+Once a woman slave was finished with a given chore; they were to retreat to the White House’s basement.

 The President used his own slaves – but when he initially moved into the White House, the slaves were black, and he insisted on white slaves, firing those who greeted him with others.

 Jefferson surprised those officials who worked for him when he greeted foreign dignitaries in informal dress.
 His appearance as President was the talk of the District of Columbia.
-The talk grew louder when he opened the doors to The White House to the public for public parties in the oval saloon.
+The talk grew louder when he opened the doors to The White House for public parties in the oval saloon.
 Jefferson gave in to all the criticism and continued to hold parties in the saloon but with the doors closed.
-Those who formally visited The White House for fancy affairs or a State Dinner used a smaller room for dining.
+Those who formally visited The White House for fancy affairs or a State Dinner used a smaller dining room.

-The President and the First Lady spent many hours looking over the blueprints of The White House and continued to plan the outside with patios and gardens, and inside, they changed the locations of several offices, parlor, and more.
+The President and the First Lady spent many hours looking over The White House’s blueprints and continued to plan the outside with patios and gardens, and inside, they changed the locations of several offices, parlor, and more.
 By Christmas, he asked Congress, “please hurry and complete the offices,” but thanked them for the living quarters.
-To his surprise, the Congress told the President that he and his wife had nearly exhausted the money allotted for the house.
+To his surprise, the Congress told the President that he and his wife had nearly exhausted the house’s money.

-When Jefferson left The White House, the Madison’s were moving in.
-At the time, the President was 58 years old, only one year older than Jefferson when he took the office of President.
-His wife Dolly Madison was previously married and had a son named John Payne Todd and William Temple.
+When Thomas Jefferson left The White House, the Madison’s were moving in.
+At the time, President Madison was 58 years old, only one year older than Jefferson when he took President’s office.
+His wife, Dolly Madison, had been previously married and had a son named John Payne Todd and William Temple.
 It was all in the plans; her sons would remain with them in the White House, and Dolly made it clear that she refused to do anything without them.

 The White House itself was all on Dolly’s shoulders, just the way she wanted it.
 Strange enough, the Chief of Household would be the “Master of Ceremonies.”
 Dolly also changed walls, rooms, names of rooms, and The White House was not completed.
 Perhaps this is why she got away with new walls and rearranging the size of a room.